Distorted or skewed image on the monitor

 If the refresh rate is not properly set the monitor may have a wavy or an appearance that lines are going down or across the monitor slowly or fast.
 This may also cause a flickering affect.

 A distorted image can be caused by magnetic (EMI) or other interference.
 Verify no speakers, fans, or other magnetic devices are close to the monitor.

 If the above possibilities have been checked it is likely that the monitor is bad.
-To verify this it is recommended that the monitor be temporarily disconnected and then connected to another computer.
-This can be a friends computer, a work computer, or a computer at a service center.
+To verify if the monitor is bad try connecting the monitor to another computer.
 You can also help verify a defective monitor by connecting another monitor to your computer.

 Note: Connecting your possibly defective monitor to another computer will in no way harm the other computer.